-(1) The amounts in the Estimated Possible Payouts Under Non-Equity Incentive Plan Awards columns represent (A) plan awards pursuant to our annual MIP for the period commencing January 1, 2006; (B) plan awards pursuant to our annual Domestic Operations Incentive Plan for the period commencing January 1, 2006 for Mr. Cortino, and (C) a grant of performance units pursuant to our long-term incentive award program.
-In the table above, in the applicable row, plan awards pursuant to the MIP can be reduced from "Target" down to \$0, depending upon the Company's performance units are based on a "Target" grant denominated in shares of Company common stock but the final award awards under the MIP can be reduced from "Target" and a "Maximum" of 200% of "Target."
+(1) The amounts in the Estimated Possible Payouts Under Non-Equity Incentive Plan Awards columns represent (A) plan awards pursuant to our annual MIP for the period commencing January 1, 2006; (B) plan awards pursuant to our annual Domestic Operations Incentive Plan for the period commencing January 1, 2006 for Mr. Cortino; and (C) a grant of performance units pursuant to our long-term incentive award program.
+In the table above, in the applicable row, plan awards pursuant to the MIP are noted as footnote "1-A", plan awards pursuant to the Domestic Operations Incentive Plan are noted as footnote "1-B", and plan awards of "arent of performance units are noted as footnote "1-C".
+Awards under the MIP can be reduced from "Target" down to \$0, depending upon the Company's performance.
+Performance units are based on a "Target" grant denominated in shares of Company common stock but the final award may be interpolated between a "Threshold" of 50% of "Target" and a "Maximum" of 200% of "Target."
 The final award under the performance units is made in cash based on the "Stock Price at End of Period," as defined in "Compensation Discussion and Analysis" above.
 For the performance units, "Threshold," "Target" and "Maximum" values in the columns are estimates that were calculated using a common share price of \$32.65, the price on April 19, 2006, the date of grant.
 Performance unit grants for 2006, denominated in shares of Company common stock, were: Mr. Travis, 20,000; Mr. Flanery, 2,506; Mr. Schnatter, 6,385; Mr. Van Epps, 3,406; and Mr. Cortino, 1,703.
 The performance units are issued pursuant to our 1999 Plan.
 For more information on the performance unit awards, see "Compensation Discussion and Analysis" above.